Double-A-92/ESPRowingMonitor/README.md

 - BLE connectivity supporting multiple devices simultaneously.
 - WebGUI for intuitive setup and data visualization.
 - OTA firmware updates for seamless usage and detailed logging for replay.
+- Calibration helper GUI for visual analysis of sensor data and stroke detection.

 ### Web interface